 Clos St. Martin is in a great location with neighbors like Chateau Canon, Chateau Beau-Sejour Becot and Chateau Beausejour Duffau.
 Clos St. Martin with its 1.33-hectare vineyard is the smallest classified Bordeaux wine in the Saint Emilion appellation.
 In fact, this single parcel of vines is also the smallest classified Bordeaux wine I know of.
 But good things come in small packages.

-Serving and Decanting Clos St. Martin with Wine and Food Pairings
+Serving Clos St. Martin with Wine and Food Pairings

 Château Clos St. Martin Wine Tasting Notes